 Younger runners.
 Of course.
 The plan is designed to adapt to older runners who are slowing down, recover more slowly and have more trouble with injuries.
 Someone who bounces back more quickly can do just fine with a more robust plan.
 That said, this shouldn’t disqualify younger runners outright: Runners who struggle with injuries may find this plan useful.

 People who thrive with higher running volume.
-While the long runs are very long, and the plan builds up to 60-75 minute midweek runs later, a runner looking to do more than 45-55 miles would be disappointed with this plan.
+While the long runs are very long, and the plan builds up to 60-75 minute midweek runs later, a runner looking to run more than 45-55 miles would be disappointed with this plan.

 Run streak enthusiasts.
 As many plans do, this plan demands a full day off every week.
 Those with 2 scheduled days off are given the option to cross train on one of the days off, but you’re expected to take the other.